At Well Known, we love growing dollars—not just followers

 Many business owners make the mistake of treating social media as their primary marketing strategy without evaluating its actual return on investment (ROI).
 Here’s what this misstep looks like:

-2. Chasing Trends Instead of Understanding Customer Behavior – Copying what competitors are doing on Instagram without analyzing what actually drives conversions for your business is a common trap.
+Chasing Trends Instead of Understanding Customer Behaviour – Copying what competitors are doing on Instagram without analyzing what actually drives conversions for your business is a common trap.

-4. Ignoring Other Marketing Channels – Relying solely on social media while neglecting SEO, email marketing, or traditional advertising can limit business growth.
+Ignoring Other Marketing Channels – Relying solely on social media while neglecting web presence, email marketing, CRM, community PR, in-store marketing, or traditional advertising can limit business growth.

 What Business Owners Should Do Instead